 CLINICAL SUPERVISION FOR PROFESSIONALS

 Shirley Katz, Ph.D., RP, CCC has a unique strength in clinical supervision, having completed an APA/CPA accredited Ph.D. in Counselling Psychology from the University of British Columbia, one of the only programs in Canada that offers full training in Supervision.
-This program included a clinical practicum and full course at the doctoral level in clinical supervision, which culminated in a video- taped assessment and a defense of a theory paper on the Supervisor’s approach to Supervision, as well as opportunity to supervise Master’s level therapists in several clinics and on internship.
+This program included a clinical practicum and full course at the doctoral level in clinical supervision, which culminated in a video- taped assessment and a defense of a theory paper on the Supervisor’s approach to Supervision, as well as opportunity to supervise Master’s level therapists in clinics and in a year long APPIC accredited Doctoral internship.
 Shirley also taught several undergraduate and graduate level courses as an instructor in the Counselling Psychology program at the University of British Columbia, including a counselling pre-requisite course where her letters of recommendation were influential for students who wished to pursue graduate studies there.
+She has also supervised for newcomers to Canada through Bridges to Employment and works on mandated supervision on a case by case basis for those who require it per the CRPO.

 Shirley has supervised many therapists and social workers and participated in many supervision groups for over 20 years.
 Her approach has its foundations in humanistic and Rogerian views, but draws heavily on attachment, object relations, emotion-focused, CBT and systemic theories, as that is where she has her base in practice as well.
 She draws on her teaching experience and offers a great deal of support in an empowering manner to help supervisees grow competent and confident.